 We may incur impairment to goodwill.

-In accordance with GAAP, we record assets acquired and liabilities assumed in a business combination at their fair value with the excess of the purchase consideration over the net assets acquired resulting in the recognition of goodwill.
+In accordance with generally accepted accounting principles (GAAP), we record assets acquired and liabilities assumed in a business combination at their fair value with the excess of the purchase consideration over the net assets acquired resulting in the recognition of goodwill.
 As a result, acquisitions typically result in recording goodwill.
 We perform a goodwill evaluation at least annually to test for goodwill impairment.
 Our test of goodwill for potential impairment is based on a qualitative assessment by Management that takes into consideration macroeconomic conditions, industry and market conditions, cost or margin factors, financial performance and share price.
 Our evaluation of the fair value of goodwill involves a substantial amount of judgment.
 If our judgment was incorrect, or if events or circumstances change, and an impairment of goodwill was deemed to exist, we would be required to record a non-cash charge to earnings in our financial statements during the period in which such impairment is determined to exist.
 Any such charge could have a material adverse effect on our results of operations.

 Debt & Financing8 | 25.0%